07/08/2023 - 17/08/2023

 The week’s program address theoretical and topical notions related to the environment: climate change, exploitation of resources, agriculture, deforestation… but also the ecological transition and sustainable development, through practical examples: film screenings, documentaries, visits to places where ecological and sustainable practices were implemented, … while putting them in perspective with what Europe implements in relation to this and the evolution of these issues through its construction over the years.

-Participants will be from Italy , Greece , Portugal , Lithuania , Bulgaria , Romania , France and Slovakia .
-There will be 5 participants from each country.
+Participants were from Italy , Greece , Portugal , Lithuania , Bulgaria , Romania , France and Slovakia .
+There were 6 participants from each country.